Paint Problem Solver

 Prevention

-• Apply the topcoat according to product label directions using the recommended gun set-up and air pressure.
+- Apply topcoat per product label directions using recommended gun setup and air pressure.

-• Apply sufficient number of coats to achieve recommended proper film thickness.
-Check with film thickness gauge if possible.
+- Apply sufficient coats to achieve recommended film thickness.

-• Select recommended thinner/reducer based on temperature, humidity, air movement, and size of repair.
+- Select recommended thinner/reducer based on temperature, humidity, and air movement.

-• allow exhaust fan to run 40 minutes or longer after spraying;
+- For air dry: allow exhaust fan to run 40+ minutes after spraying; maintain shop temperature of 60°F or above.

 Cause

-• Applying clearcoat to a basecoat that has not thoroughly flashed/dried.
+- Applying clearcoat before basecoat has thoroughly flashed/dried.

 Repair

 Caution: Large areas of basecoat must have clearcoat applied before sanding.
-However, small nibs or lint may be removed from basecoat by wet sanding, concentrating only on the defect.
+Small nibs may be removed from basecoat by wet sanding on the defect only.
 Apply additional basecoat to the sanded area before clearcoating.

 Prevention

-• Use recommended spray gun, including fluid tip and air cap for the material being sprayed.
-Always adjust the gun for best atomization and balanced spray pattern before paint application.
+- Use recommended spray gun, fluid tip and air cap.
+Always adjust for best atomization and balanced spray pattern before application.

 Cause